wpeventmanager/wp-event-manager/readme.txt

 == 🙋‍♂️ Support: Quality Assistance for Seamless Event Management ==

 WP Event Manager is backed by a friendly and sincere support team who are always ready to assist its users in case of need.

-The free version of WP Event Manager users get full access to all our documentation, FAQs, and YouTube video tutorials for assistance whereas the paid event plugin owners can reach out to our support team by raising support tickets whenever they face any difficulties with our event plugins for managing their events.
+The free version of WP Event Manager users get full access to all our documentation, FAQs, and YouTube video tutorials for assistance whereas the paid event plugin owners can reach out to our support team by raising support tickets whenever they face any difficulties with our event plugins.

-[Click here](https://support.wp-eventmanager.com/portal/en/signin) to raise a support ticket if you are using any of our event plugins and facing issues with it.
+[Click here](https://support.wp-eventmanager.com/portal/en/signin) to raise a support ticket if you are facing issues with any of our premium plugins.

 == 🧩 Supercharge Your Events with Powerful Integrations ==